 The new model should be applied to debt instruments measured at amortized cost or at fair value through other comprehensive income.
 In addition, it will apply to all loan commitments and financial guarantee contracts that are not measured at fair value through profit or loss and to lease and trade receivables.
 The standard permits a simplified approach for trade and lease receivables that do not contain a significant financing component.
 Under the simplified approach, an entity recognizes lifetime expected credit losses rather than twelve-month expected credit losses.
-For assets with a significant financing component, an entity can elect either to apply a simplified approach or to fully apply the new model.
+For trade and lease receivables and assets from contracts with significant financing component both models, simplified or general may be applied.